Easy Homemade Grass-Fed Butter Using a Mason Jar

 You can speed up the churning process by adding a marble to the mason jar.
 The stone will act as an agitator and allow the butter to churn faster.

 Who said healthy means giving up the taste?
 The best advantage of making homemade butter is that you can make it taste as simple or flavorsome as you want.
 You can also add seasonings like basil, garlic powder, and thyme.
-It will add a preferred flavor, making it easier and more uplifting to follow the seemingly-tough keto diet.
+It adds great flavor and makes it easier to stick with keto.

 The homemade butter that’s made with grass-fed milk has a shelf life of 3-5 days when stored at room temperature.
 The life extends to 7-10 days when it is stored in the refrigerator.